July 10, 2025, 8:47 am | Read time: 3 minutes

 Incorrect Watering Leads to Yellow Leaves on Zucchini

-Zucchini need a lot of water regularly because they grow quickly and have large leaves.
+Zucchini needs a lot of water regularly because it grows quickly and has large leaves.
 The large leaves cause the moisture to evaporate very quickly.
 It is important to ensure that the soil is neither too dry nor too wet to prevent root rot.
 Ideally, water in the evening so the plant can absorb the water overnight.
 On particularly hot days, it is advisable to water both in the morning and evening.

 Nutrient Deficiency